writeshh/sanoPostman/README.md

 # sanoPostman

-A small (sano) Postman with limited features.
+A API validator and response mapper tool, in other words a small (sano) Postman with limited features.

 ## Getting Started